directus/directus/docs/configuration/data-model/collections.md

 	<source src="" type="video/mp4" />
 </video>

 Select a Field to handle archiving Items.
-An Archive Field provides a _soft-delete_ functionality within a Collection.
+This provides a _soft-delete_ functionality for Items in a Collection.
-Archived Items will still exist in the Collection and database, but can be hidden away in the App.
+Archived Items will still exist in the Collection and database, but can be filtered for.\
 To configure an Archive Field, follow these steps.

-- **Archive Field** — Defines the Archive Field.
+- **Archive Field** — Selects the Archive Field from a dropdown menu.
 - **Archive App Filter** — Toggles whether app users can [filter for archived items](/app/content/collections/#view-archived-items).
-- **Archive Value** — A value, usually a string, that is assigned when an Item as [archived](/app/content/items/#archive-an-item).
+- **Archive Value** — A value that is assigned to the Field when an Item as [archived](/app/content/items/#archive-an-item).
-- **Unarchive Value** — A value, usually a string, that is assigned when an Item is [unarchived](/app/content/items/#archive-an-item).
+- **Unarchive Value** — A value that is assigned to the Field when an Item is [unarchived](/app/content/items/#archive-an-item).

 :::tip Automatic Setup